Movie Reviews

 A fine film with no lulls, Bill Duke's Deep Cover has aged better than any other mainstream thriller about the so-called War on Drugs that I can think of.
 I saw Deep Cover when it first came out, along with a good friend whose mom would often accompany us to the theater so that we--a couple of naive middle school kids in suburbia--could see R rated movies.
 Thinking of the myriad new films I consumed at the time, in the theater as well as on cable TV, during an era when I was blissfully unaware of the likes of Tarkovsky, Dreyer, Fassbinder, Varda, etc., Deep Cover remains one of the few titles gleefully consumed then that I can appreciate without reservations as an adult.

-For one, the casting, top to bottom, is perfect: Larry Fishburne shines as the moody, reluctant undercover cop who finally comes into his own when he crosses the line and disobeys orders; Jeff Goldblum is strangely charming as the quirky philandering lawyer moonlighting as a drug dealer, and the screenplay gives him many witty quips; Victoria Dillard has a foxy demure and is well suited to play the high class money launderer who gets in too deep; Clarence Williams III is great as the earnest, goodnatured cop who's just as interested in Christian values as he is social justice and collaring hard drug purveyors; Charles Martin Smith plays a good dorky "suit" who "knows everything" but loses control of the undercover operation he masterminds; nearly all of the drug pushers, from street corner kids to kingpins with diplomatic ties to the U.S. government are unique.
+For one, the casting, top to bottom, is perfect: Larry Fishburne shines as the moody, reluctant undercover cop who finally comes into his own when he crosses the line and disobeys orders; Jeff Goldblum is strangely charming as the quirky philandering lawyer moonlighting as a drug dealer, and the screenplay gives him many witty quips; Victoria Dillard has a foxy demure and is well suited to play the high class money launderer who gets in too deep; Clarence Williams III is great as the earnest, goodnatured cop who's just as interested in Christian values as he is social justice and collaring hard drug purveyors; Charles Martin Smith plays a good dorky "suit" who "knows everything" but loses control of the undercover operation he masterminds; many of the drug pushers, from street corner kids to kingpins with diplomatic ties to the U.S. government are unique.

 Deep Cover works because it's both a slick/well edited L.A. action movie, with early nineties hip-hop touches, and a condensed serious statement about the hypocrisy of the War on Drugs, given the murky relationship between the criminal underworld and the corrupt cops and politicians with secretive links to it.
 When Fishburne's character starts getting to the bottom of things, his world begins unravelling as he embodies the schizoid duality of being a cop pretending to be a criminal on the one hand and being a criminal pretending to be a cop on the other.
-Add to that crisp cinematography and an often enticing urban atmosphere, and I think we have a winner...not to mention a great candidate for a new transfer and upgrade to blu-ray.
-[Update: In April of 2021, it was announced that Deep Cover will finally be reissued on blu-ray, on Criterion and via a 4k transfer no less.
+Add to that crisp cinematography and an often enticing urban atmosphere, and I think we have a winner . . . not to mention a great candidate for a new transfer and upgrade to Blu-ray.
+[Update: In April of 2021, it was announced that Deep Cover will finally be reissued on Blu-ray, on Criterion and via a 4k transfer no less.
 Well done!]

 Déjà Vu